-- Over grazing of animals.

-- Poor irrigation.

-- Inappropriate farming techniques (i.e. deep ploughing 2 to3 times per year to produce annual crops).

-- ✤ Planting crops down the contour instead of along it.

-- Destruction of tree and plant cover.
+- Over grazing of animals. - Poor irrigation. - ♣ Inappropriate farming techniques (i.e. deep ploughing 2 to 3 times per year to produce annual crops). - ♣ Intensive farming practices the lack of crop rotation. - Planting crops down the contour instead of along it. - Destruction of tree and plant cover.